Cuttagee Bridge renewal

 Cuttagee Bridge is nearing the end of its functional life and planning is underway to determine its future design and configuration.

-Project Summary/background
+Project Background

-The road also provides an important bitumen sealed alternative access to the Princes Highway in this region, from Tilba (or Cobargo) in the north, to Tathra, Bega and further south to Merimbula and Pambula via Sapphire Coast Drive and Arthur Kaine Drive.
+The road also provides an important sealed alternative access to the Princes Highway in this region, from Tilba (or Cobargo) in the north, to Tathra, Bega and further south to Merimbula and Pambula via Sapphire Coast Drive and Arthur Kaine Drive.
 It provides emergency services access to an increasing residential rural population.

-MR272 also forms an integral part of the tourist facility of this coastal shire and is marked as a Tourist Route.
-It provides access to the popular Mimosa Rocks National Park, including the four camp sites at Aragunnu, Picnic Point, Middle Lake and Gillards Beach.
-As summer tourists swell the local population and the increased fire risk during warmer months, MR272 is an essential and reliable access to these areas.
+MR 272 also forms an integral part of the tourist facility of this coastal shire and is marked as a Tourist Route.
+It provides access to the popular Mimosa Rocks National Park, including the four camp sites at Aragunnu, Picnic Beach, Middle Beach and Gillards Beach.
+As summer tourists swell the local population and fire risk increases during warmer months, MR 272 needs to provide resilient and reliable access to these areas.

 Purpose